NobilityDeviant/ZenDownloader/database/README.md

 The files **links.zip** and **data.zip** are in a different folder.

-The are still database files and work the same way as series do.
+They are still database files and work the same way as series do.

+If the **wco** folder doesn't exist then you must create it first.

 Example of path: `C:\Users\CuratedDev\.zen_database\wco\links\`